HCMID/ms-hackathon-2018/docs/schedule.md

-9:00-9:45:  **Register, meet your project leader, pre-flight checkup** (registration desk at in Hogan Center, with directions to assigned work location for each team).
+9:00-9:45:  **Register, meet your project leader, pre-flight checkup** (Hogan Room A).
 Each team should have at least one [fully configured computer](../preparation), and at least one additional computer with a web browser.
 Coffee will be available for those who need it.

-9:45-10:15:  **Introduction to the hackathon**.
+9:45-10:15:  **Introduction to the hackathon:  Suite B/C **.
 Review the day's schedule; how to cite digital images, and create a table of paleogaphic observations.

 10:15-10:45:  **break out session**:  each team records paleographic observations.

-10:45-11:15:  **Introduction to editing**.
+10:45-11:15:  **Introduction to editing: Suite B/C
+**.
 How to index text to images, and a brief introduction to the eXtensible Markup Language, XML.

 11:15-12:15:  **break out session**:  each team begins editing its assigned text.